omid-ebrahimi/Apriori/README.md

 # Apriori Algorithm
-This is a implementation of Apriori algorithm for association rule mining using C#
+This is an implementation of Apriori algorithm for association rule mining.
+(Using C# programming language)